 Michael started his career on the film The China Syndrome, followed shortly by films such as Star Trek – The Motion Picture and Blade Runner.
 Michael received his first Effects Supervisor credit on War Games in 1982.
 During the very early years of digital animation and visual effects, on films such as Buckaroo Banzai and Project X, Michael innovated novel ways to integrate computer graphics with live action and traditional visual effects.

 In 1988, Michael saw Kirk Gibson hit the game winning home run in the first game of the World Series between the Dodgers and the Oakland A's.

-In 1993, Michael directed the first Coca-Cola "Polar Bear" spot, which may be the first public showing of a computer graphic creature with three dimensional fur, and which spawned a series of Coke spots that followed for years.
+In 1993, Michael directed the first Coca-Cola "Polar Bear" spot, which may be the first public showing of a computer graphic creature with three-dimensional fur.

 Michael was honored in October 2001 at the Premio Imaggine in Milan, Italy for his contribution to the art and science of digital filmmaking.

 In 2008, Michael received an Academy Award for Best Visual Effects, and a BAFTA Award for Best Special Visual Effects for the film The Golden Compass.
 The film combined live action, animation and visual effects in nearly every cut.

 From 2008 to 2011 Michael headed the North American visual effects group of Prime Focus, and guided the development of a global visual effects pipeline between North America, the U.K., and India.
 He supervised visual effects and animation on a number of films, including the dinosaurs in Terrence Malick’s Tree of Life.